 Education Freedom Tax Credit

-The EFTC provides federal tax credits of up to $5,000 per child for approved educational expenses.
+The EFTC provides federal tax credits for approved educational expenses.
 See which states have opted in, check your school's eligibility, and access tools to prepare.

 About the Education Freedom Tax Credit